jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

     ![Choice display](https://github.com/jyotiyadav2508/Game-Rock-Scissors-Paper-/blob/main/screenshots/display-choice.png)

- - __The game Result__
+ - __The Result__

-   - After each user attempt, Java Script generates computer choice randomly and determines and displays its result.
+   - After each user selection, Java Script generates computer choice randomly and determines and displays its specific selection result.
-   - The score is updated for either the user or the computer, depending on who wins.
+   - The score is updated for either the user or the computer, depending on the selection result.
-   - After 5 attempts, game winner is announced.
+   - After 5 selections, game winner is announced.
-   - After game over, user can either restart the game by clicking the restart button or exit the game page by clicking exit button.
-The Exit button navigate to home page.
+   - Once the game is over, user can either restart the game by clicking the restart button or exit the game page by clicking exit button.
+The Exit button navigates the user to home page.

    ![Result display](https://github.com/jyotiyadav2508/Game-Rock-Scissors-Paper-/blob/main/screenshots/result.png)